derekjhanson/academic-kickstart/content/talk/Kaggle_2019_NCAA.md

 +++

-title = "Google Cloud & NCAA® ML Competition 2019-Men's"
-date = 2019-04-10T00:00:00
-draft = false
+title = "Predicting the Madness of March: Behind a Top 15% Result" date = 2019-04-10T00:00:00 draft = false